|“We have been extremely pleased with the service you have given us over the years and consider it to have been excellent value for money.”

 |Welcome to Stafftax|

 Established 20 years, Stafftax is the UK's original domestic payroll service and a valued and trusted name in thousands of UK households.
-We can help transform the hassle of being a domestic employer into peace of mind.
+We can provide you with a comprehensive domestic staff payroll service and help transform the hassle of being an employer into peace of mind.

 We act as your agent and we do everything for you, from setting up a PAYE scheme and calculating the correct tax and National Insurance payments, to making sure your employee's payslips are accurate.
 When you subscribe to Stafftax you also receive unlimited support and advice on all pay and employment related issues: